EirikBirkeland/translation-editor/README.md

 ### Current functionality
 - Edit the translation for each source segment
-- Apply search/replace operations on the translations
+- Apply search/replace operations on target segments

 The aim of this project is to make a fully functional translation editor prototype.